ropensci/crul/revdep/email.md

 It looks like everything is ok, so you don't need to take any action, but you might want to read the NEWS, <https://github.com/{{{my_github}}}/blob/master/NEWS.md>, to see what's changed.
 {{/you_have_problems}}

-There shouldn't be any breaking changes - this version is mostly a tweak to HttpClient to get it ready to integrate with webmockr for mocking HTTP requests.

 If you have any questions about this email, please feel free to respond directly.